Atal Indore City Transport Service Limited: History

 ICTSL, which is a Nodal Implementation and executive agency for city transport, implement works with other agencies like Indore Municipal Corporation, Indore Development Authority and Madhya Pradesh Public Work Department.

 Routes

 AICTSL operates many routes not only in Indore, but also many inter-city routes.
 The Volvo Buses operate around seven depots.
 The company has decided to start bus services connecting several districts including Khandwa, Dhar, Khargone, Barwani, Ujjain and Dewas.

 Intra-Indore bus services

 AICTSL services in Indore has a vastly distributed network of bus services.
 It connects almost every part of Indore with this network of buses.
 The most prominent of these are the AB Road and the MG Road services, interconnecting all parts of the city with a great frequency of buses until approximately 11:30 pm.
-Colour coding of routes and buses and their numbering has been carried out in such a manner that a commuter may easily identify the bus stop and intersection for convenient commuting.
+Colour coding of routes and buses and their numbering has been carried out.